GetJobber/library_version_analysis/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+## API Tokens
+### Github
+Used to read dependabot alerts

+To create the github token:
+1) Under you profile, go to settings
+2) Now on the right side, click on Developer settings (near the bottom)
+3) Click on Personal access tokens -> Tokens (classic)
+4) Create a new classic token, selecting the (repo (all), read:package and read:project) scopes

+### Upload Key
+The key used by LibraryTracking.
+See that project for the correct value.

+### Google keys
+deprecated

+### Version Status spreadsheet
+deprecated

+### Slack token
+deprecated

 ## Jobber Dev
 Update the gemfile to read: